datMaffin/homebridge-tesla-powerwall/README.md

 ```
 * *Here* filled with default values
 * "pollingInterval" or "historyInterval" in milliseconds
-* "lowBattery" percent from which the charge is considered critical/low
+* "lowBattery": percentage from which the charge is considered critical/low
 * "language" supported: "en" (English) and "de" (German).
-Changes a few names.
+Changes a few visible names.

 ```json
         },